Bububooo3/pancake-maker-code/README.md

 > Simulator diagrams don't match real thing, bc sims don't have necessary components or capabilities

-> Wowki simulator + my handdrawn diagram is what's actually going to be used
+> Wokwi simulator + my handdrawn diagram is what's actually going to be used
 <hr>

   Right now, I do mostly electrical and software stuff and my partner Jackson does mostly mechanical and product design stuff.
 We work together on a lot of stuff, too.